 The health and safety of our travellers and our staff is our top priority, especially during the covid-19 pandemic.
 Travel Papua is in close contact with the local authorities and health departments regarding the latest updates of health and safety issues in the country and within Papua.
+Daily cased have reduced significantly in Indonesia.

 Travel Papua implement health and safety standards that are in line with World Health Organization (WHO) recommendations and guidelines posted by the World Travel and Tourism Council’s (WTTC) Safe Travel Protocols for tour operators.